 Unlike the real feel of a classroom, an online lesson might be inconvenient for learners that require extra attention and dedication.
 Some students feel confused about their assigned tasks or feel lost due to some gaps in understanding the learning material.

-A study by Kolloff in 2011 concluded that student interaction “is vital to building community in an online learning environment, which supports productive and satisfying learning, and helps students develop problem-solving and critical thinking skills.”
+A study by Kolloff in 2011 found that student engagement “is vital to building community in an online learning environment, which supports productive and satisfying learning, and helps students develop problem-solving and critical thinking skills.”

-In traditional classes, student interaction would be there without much effort on the part of the teacher.
+Student engagement, in traditional classes, would be present without much effort required from the teacher.

 Now, can we find a way around it?